Package Leaflet: Information for the User

 (adsorbed, reduced antigen content)

-This vaccine is used as a booster for protection against diphtheria, tetanus, and pertussis (whooping cough) in children from four years old,adolescents, and adults after completing the primary vaccination schedule.
+This vaccine is used as a booster against diphtheria, tetanus, and pertussis (whooping cough) in children from 4 years of age, adolescents, and adults after completing the primary vaccination schedule.

-The use of Triaxis during pregnancy allows the protection to be transmitted to the baby through the mother's milk against whooping cough during the first months of life.
+The use of Triaxis during pregnancy allows the transfer of protection to the child in the womb against whooping cough during the first months of life.

 Triaxis will only prevent these diseases if they are caused by the bacteria used to produce the vaccine.
-It is possible that you or your child may contract similar diseases caused by other bacteria or viruses.
+You or your child may still get similar diseases caused by other bacteria or viruses.

-Triaxis does not contain any live bacteria or viruses and cannot cause any of the infectious diseases it protects against.
+Triaxis does not contain any live bacteria or virus and cannot cause any of the infectious diseases it protects against.

-Remember that no vaccine can offer complete and long-lasting protection to all individuals who are vaccinated.
+Remember that no vaccine can provide complete and long-lasting protection to all people who are vaccinated.

-To ensure that Triaxis is suitable for you or your child, it is essential to inform your doctor or nurse if any of the following points apply to you or your child.
-If you do not understand something, consult with your doctor or nurse.
+To ensure that Triaxis is suitable for you or your child, it is important that you tell your doctor or nurse if any of the following apply to you or your child.
+If there is anything you do not understand, ask your doctor or nurse.

 Do not use Triaxis if you or your child